Do you need vaccinations?

 You can also find more general information about travel vaccines here.

-2. Complete a travel risk assessment form for each person travelling.
-You can drop your completed forms into the surgery up at the Princess of Wales site, or email the completed forms to us.
+2. Complete a travel risk assessment form via Ask My GP (available 24/7) for each person travelling.
 Please allow at least ten working days for our travel clinic nurses to review your forms before they contact you to arrange your telephone consultation.

 During your telephone consultation, our travel clinic nurse will assess the health risks of your travel plans and advise you what vaccinations, if any, are needed for you and your family.
 Please note: some vaccinations may require a course of injections, so follow-up appointments may be needed.